allBoo/haml-scss/README.markdown

 different template language and let the underlying template engine (like Jinja2 and Django's default) do what they do best.

+As far as the scss implementation goes, it uses pyScss for the heaving lifting and has integration for Django.
+This also comes packaged with compass scss files for ease of use.

 Django haml Installation/Setup
 ==============================